endurantgames/cosmiclegends/src/classes/psychic.md

 ## Psychic Abilities {  .class}

 Each Volume, you gain a new ability from your class.
-Your Psychic Abilities are new ways to channel your psionic power.
+Your Wheelman abilities are new upgrades and changes to your *Unique Vehicle*.
 Each ability can be chosen only once.

 ### Prime Ability

-Your hero has the **Our Minds As One** Prime ability common to all Psychics.
+Your hero has the **Unique Vehicle** Prime ability common to all Wheelmen.

 :::::: {.ability-list .prime }::::::::::
-Our Minds As One
-:   As long as you are conscious, and there is at least one
-    Success in the Teamwork Pool, you and the other heroes can communicate telepathically.

-    If all of the partipants in a Power Combo are part of your Mind Link, the initiating hero adds 2 to the roll.
+Unique Vehicle
+:   To Be Determined

 ::::::::::::::::::::::::::::::::::::::::::